Long Island Chapter, Inc.

-SECTION I: Membership on the Board of Directors shall be restricted to past Presidents of the SHRM-LI along with the current elected officers.
-Board of Directors members must be active members in the SHRM-LI .
+SECTION I: Membership on the Board of Directors shall be restricted to past Presidents of the SHRM-LI who have completed at least one full elected term.
+Board of Directors Members must be active Members in good standing in the SHRM-LI.

-SECTION III: Meetings of the Board of Directors shall be held a minimum of twice annually.
-Board members may be removed for cause by a majority vote of the Board or of the membership.
-Failure to attend more than 50% of the board meetings held within a calendar year may result in removal from the Board for a period of not less than one (1) year.
-Electronic meeting methods (ie conference calls, webinars, etc) may be utilized and satisfy this requirement as needed.
+SECTION II: Meetings of the Board of Directors shall be held a minimum of twice annually.
+Members of the Board of Directors may be removed for cause by a majority vote of the Board of Directors or the Executive Board.
+Failure to attend more than 5096 of the Board of Directors meetings held within a calendar year may result in removal from the Board of Directors for a period of not less than one (1) year.
+Electronic meeting methods (i.e. conference calls, webinars, etc.) may be utilized to satisfy this requirement as authorized by the President.

 ARTICLE VIII - EXECUTIVE BOARD